 Inherited Retinal Degenerations Fellowship

-The Department of Ophthalmology of the Massachusetts Eye and Ear Infirmary and Harvard Medical School provide a one- and two-year fellowship in inherited retinal degenerations with clinical and research activities.
+Department of Ophthalmology of the Massachusetts Eye and Ear Infirmary and Harvard Medical School provide a one to two-year fellowship in inherited retinal degenerations with clinical and research activities.

 The two main goals of this fellowship are to provide the fellow with:

-1. Advanced clinical training related to the diagnosis and care of patients with inherited retinal degenerations (IRDs) and other ophthalmic genetic disorders with particular emphasis on the use of electroretinographic (ERG) testing and psychophysical measures in assessing patients with these diseases.
+1. Advanced clinical training related to the diagnosis and care of patients with inherited retinal degenerations (IRDs) and other ophthalmic genetic disorders.

 2. Research training related to improving our understanding of the pathogenesis of IRDs and developing treatments and cures for these disorders.

 The selected fellow(s) will spend time on the ERG Service at Mass.
-Eye and Ear seeing adult and pediatric patients with Dr. Eliot Berson and Dr. Eric Pierce.
-It is anticipated that fellows will spend at least two days per week seeing patients, but this will be adjusted depending upon the interests of individual fellows.
+Eye and Ear seeing adult and pediatric patients with Dr. Eric Pierce and Dr. Eliot Berson.
+It is anticipated that fellows will spend at least one day per week seeing patients, but this will be adjusted depending upon the interests of individual fellows.

 - Genetic studies to identify novel IRD disease genes in families whose disease is not caused by mutations in known genes